Electronic Claims Processing Software Development

-Medical providers must file electronic claims conforming to The Health Insurance Portability and Accountability Act (HIPAA) enacted by the U.S. Congress in 1996.
+Medical providers file electronic claims conforming to the Health Insurance Portability and Accountability Act (HIPAA) enacted by the U.S. Congress in 1996.
 The Centers for Medicare and Medicaid Services (CMS) has mandated the Electronic Data Interchange (EDI) 837 Standard for processing health care claims with data such as billing, demographic, and diagnosis information.
 Each state implements its own version of the EDI 837 format.
 All medical providers must adhere to the standards of their respective states for filing claim information.
+Electronic medical records (EMR) software development is crucial to make sure you remain in compliance.

 Each electronic claim file is subjected to various edits to before being submitted.
 These edits validate that the file conforms to the EDI 837 file format and that the file would not be rejected by the state.
 After each EDI submission, an acknowledgment receipt is sent to the submitter confirming a successful submission or a list of failed submissions.